 - To ensure effectiveness in combatting modern slavery, The Group maintains an accurate supplier list including contact details.
 It will ensure action is taken in response to reports of modern slavery in its supply chains and any complaints made via the whistleblowing policy will be responded to in accordance with the policy.

-The Group has a Group Data Protection & Compliance Officer, to whom all concerns regarding modern slavery should be addressed.
-The Group Data Protection & Compliance Officer undertakes an annual review of the Group’s obligations towards eradicating modern slavery within its organisation and supply chains.
+- The Group has a Director - Legal, to whom all concerns regarding modern slavery should be addressed.
+The Director - Legal undertakes an annual review of The Group’s obligations towards eradicating modern slavery within its organisation and supply chains.